facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 ### `handleSubmit`
 The `handleSubmit` prop accepts a function that runs when the "Submit Feedback" button is pressed instead of the default behavior of submitting feedback.
 The text property can be passed down through to the function.
 ### `width`
-The `width` prop accepts a string that sets the width of the textarea. ex: width="30rem" sets the textarea width to 30rem.
+The `width` prop accepts a string that sets the width and min-width of the textarea. ex: width="30rem" sets the textarea width and min-width to 30rem.
+The default value for this prop is 18rem.
+### `maxTextLength`
+The max character length of feedback text before an error message is shown.
+The default value for this prop is 700.